nanstey/quadratic-gatsby/content/Top.md

 ---
-header: "Quadratic Sound"
+header: "Under Construction"
-subheader: "Learn.
-Create.
-Thrive."
+subheader: "We are moving to a new location!"
-imageFileName: "header-studio.jpg"
+imageFileName: "pages/contact/studio.jpg"
 jumpToAnchor: "Book"
 jumpToAnchorText: "Book Now"
 ---